flutter/website/src/docs/cookbook/forms/focus.md

 Managing focus is a fundamental tool for creating forms with an intuitive flow.
 For example, say you have a search screen with a text field.
-When the user navigates to the search screen, you can focus on the search term text field.
+When the user navigates to the search screen, you can set the focus to the text field for the search term.
 This allows the user to start typing as soon as the screen is visible, without needing to manually tap the text field.

-In this recipe, learn how to focus on a text field as soon as it's visible, as well as how to focus on a text field when a button is tapped.
+In this recipe, learn how to give the focus to a text field as soon as it's visible, as well as how to give focus to a text field when a button is tapped.

 ## Focus a text field as soon as it's visible

-To focus on a text field as soon as it's visible, use the `autofocus` property.
+To give focus to a text field as soon as it's visible, use the `autofocus` property.

 <!-- skip -->